sagemath/trac_to_gh/Issue 8065.md

 # Issue 8065: irreducible_characters() and word_problem() should sort their output

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8065

 Original creator: AlexGhitza